mhadaily/vue2-shop/README.md

-# vue2-shop
+# Vue2-Vuex-shop

-> This is an experimental Vue Project in order to compare with Angular2 and Ember2, please check out readme.
+> This is an experimental Vue Project in order to compare with Angular2 and Ember2, [Live Demo](https://www.majidhajian.com/vue2-shop/).

 Please checkout Angular2 and Ember.js Version of this project.
 I encourage you to read my article about this comparison.

-This project has been initialized by Vue-Cli.
+This project has been initialized by Vue-Cli using Webpack, Mocha, ESlint.

 ## Dependencies